robertwahler/jammer/README.md

 --------

 * Loosely coupled, type safe event system
+* Single scene or multi-scene game support.
+Game can be started from any scene to speed development testing.
 * Lighting fast syntax checking for Vim users
 * Optional Ruby scripting framework to make CLI tasks easy to create and maintain.
 See `./tasks/README.md`